Manishak798/Dive-to-Dev_Hacktoberfest23/README.md

 ## Hacktoberfest 2023

-By contributing to Dive to Dev during Hacktoberfest 2023, you'll not only be part of a global celebration of open source but also have a chance to earn some awesome Hacktoberfest swag.
+By contributing to Dive to Dev during Hacktoberfest 2023, you'll be part of a global celebration of open source and earn some awesome Hacktoberfest swag.

 ## Code of Conduct